Delhi University Admission Process for ECA Quota (2026–27)

 Register Now

-• Music, Dance, Theatre, Film Making, Animation, Photography, Yoga (except private training or International Yoga Day), Creative Writing, Divinity.
+• Valid for Music, Dance, Theatre, Film Making, Animation, Photography, Yoga (except private/International Yoga Day), Creative Writing, Divinity.

 CUET-General-Aptitude-Test